alpinedev51/alpinedev51/README.md

 I'm a student veteran 🎓 at the Georgia Institute of Technology studying
 - :pencil2: **Mathematics** for Probability & Statistics
-- 🖱️ **Computer Science** for Machine Learning & Information Interworks
+- 🖱️ **Computer Science** for Artificial Intelligence & Information Interworks

 -------
 <h3 align="center">🍎 About Me</h3>